Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/010_config-file.en.md

 > You wouldn't actually use this publicly available example passwort, would you?

 BOMnipotent Server supports reading variables from a .env file.
-If a file with that exact name is located next to your config file, the server will try to evaluate it before loading the config.
+If a file with that exact name, ".env", is located next to your config file, the server will try to evaluate it before loading the config.

 Changing the .env file while BOMnipotent Server is running will trigger a hot reloading and a re-evaluation of both the .env and the config file.